dart-lang/site-www/src/null-safety/faq.md

 ];
 {% endprettify %}

-To generate a fixed-length list with distinct values, use the [`List.generate`][] constructor with the `growable` parameter set to `false`:
+To generate a fixed-length list, use the [`List.generate`][] constructor with the `growable` parameter set to `false`: